 Vietnam is host to over 100 fintech startups that offer a broad range of services such as wealth management, digital payments, alternative lending, and blockchain-based technologies.
 In addition, the country has improved its internet infrastructure & tech-based education ecosystem creating a foundation for developing effective financial technologies.

-The fintech industry’s transaction value in Vietnam is expected to reach USD 26,738 million by 2025, with 70.9 million users.
+The fintech industry’s current value stands at 11 Billion USD and its transaction value in Vietnam is expected to reach USD 26,738 million by 2025, with 70.9 million users.

 What Vietnam’s fintech sector learned from 2021